1st February 2014

 Digiscoping diagram from Swarovski Optik

 Using the TLS APO for my Nikon cameras, T2 ring is necessary.
-Same goes to Canon, Olympus and Sony.
-It has 30mm built in lens maximized for mirrorless system in the market.
+Same goes to Canon, Olympus, Fujifilm, Pentax and Sony.
+It has a 30mm built in lens maximized for mirrorless system in the market.
 My Nikon V1 has 2.7x cropped factor.
 So at 30x (eyepiece) X Nikon V1 X TLS APO (30mm) = 2430mm a very good range for Digiscoping in my place!

 Sliding in and out the TLS APO to the eyepiece is a breeze and fast too.
 When photo opportunity is around, I take pictures with it in less than 10 seconds.